SenudaHR/Five-Band-Audio-Equalizer/README.md

 ## Assembly Instructions

-1. Solder the components to a PCB or perfboard as per the schematic.
-2. Connect potentiometers for band gain adjustment.
-3. Wire the LM3915 and LED array for output level monitoring.
-4. Connect audio input and output jacks.
+1. Connect audio input and output jacks.
-5. Double-check all connections for shorts and polarity.
+2. Double-check all connections for shorts and polarity.
-6. Power up and test the circuit with a known audio source.
+3. Power up and test the circuit with a known audio source.

 ---